-The cloth-cap image of cycling persisted for a couple of generations.
-I don’t know what happened to the OUCC during the 30s and 40s (the Dark Blue CC historian probably knows.
-I think it’s Tim Wilks).
-I presume its existence was intermittent, as enthusiasts came and went.
+The cloth-cap image of cycling persisted for a couple of generations and the existence of the OUCC was intermittent, as enthusiasts came and went.
 There was certainly a small club active during the early 1950s.
 I have recently been in touch with Malcolm Prince (Jesus 1951), who raced with a few other Oxford men at that time.
 He was involved with the founding of the British Universities’ Cycling Union in 1953 and continued racing until 1978, after which he went into the admin side of the sport in Gloucester .
 I think he’s still active.

 By about 1954 or 55 the OUCC seems to have faded out again.
 I arrived in 1956 and, finding no university club, took part in Oxford City RC runs and time trials.
 In the meantime I hunted assiduously for fellow-cyclists at the university until eventually I was put in touch with Jim Thompson (Queen’s 1956) towards the end of our first year.